SAP/openui5-docs/docs/Request_Fails_Due_to_Same-Origin_Policy_(Cross-Origin_Resource_Sharing_-_CORS)_672301f.md

 <a name="copy672301f4f47640a8b2bc817d2ce0f512__CORSAnywhere"/>

-### Local Development: Configure a local proxy \(CORS anywhere\)
+### Local Development: Configure a local proxy

+> Note:
+> Please note that any npm packages you install from third parties can not only modify your project but also execute arbitrary code on your system.
+Always act with the according care and follow best practices.
+>
+>

 A proxy is simply a service end point on the same domain of your app to overcome the restrictions.
 It receives requests from the app, forwards them to another server, and finally returns the corresponding response from the remote service.

-Follow the below steps to configure such a proxy in your project.
+Follow the steps below to configure a proxy of your choice in your project.
+Make sure to replace the** `myProxy`** placeholder with your actual proxy name.

 Prerequisites: NodeJS is installed on your machine.